rust-lang/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

   use a expensive hash-function and we have to map things to their stable equivalents while doing the hashing.

 ### A Tale Of Two DepGraphs: The Old And The New

 The initial description of dependency tracking glosses over a few details which quickly become a head-scratcher when actually trying to implement things.
-In particular it's easy to overlook that we are actually dealing with *two* dependency DAGs: The one we built during the previous compilation session, and the one that we are building for the current compilation session.
+In particular it's easy to overlook that we are actually dealing with *two* dependency `DAG`s: The one we built during the previous compilation session, and the one that we are building for the current compilation session.

-When a compilation session starts, the compiler loads the previous dependency DAG into memory as an immutable piece of data.
-Then, when a query is invoked, it will first try to mark the corresponding node in the DAG as green.
-This means really that we are trying to mark the node in the *previous* dependency DAG as green that corresponds to the query key in the *current* session.
+When a compilation session starts, the compiler loads the previous dependency `DAG` into memory as an immutable piece of data.
+Then, when a query is invoked, it will first try to mark the corresponding node in the `DAG` as green.
+This means really that we are trying to mark the node in the *previous* dependency `DAG` as green that corresponds to the query key in the *current* session.
 How do we do this mapping between current query key and previous `DepNode`?
-The answer is that nodes in the dependency DAG are identified by a `Fingerprint` of the query key.
-Since `Fingerprint`s are stable across compilation sessions, computing one in the current session allows us to find a node in the dependency DAG from the previous session.
+The answer is that nodes in the dependency `DAG` are identified by a `Fingerprint` of the query key.
+Since `Fingerprint`s are stable across compilation sessions, computing one in the current session allows us to find a node in the dependency `DAG` from the previous session.
 If we don't find a node with the given `Fingerprint`, it means that the query key refers to something that did not exist in a previous session.

-So, having found the dep-node in the previous dependency DAG, we can look up its dependencies (i.e. also dep-nodes in the previous DAG) and continue with the rest of the try-mark-green algorithm.
+So, having found the dep-node in the previous dependency `DAG`, we can look up its dependencies (i.e. also dep-nodes in the previous `DAG`) and continue with the rest of the try-mark-green algorithm.
 The next interesting thing happens when we successfully marked the node as green.
-At that point we copy the node and the edges to its dependencies from the old DAG into a new DAG.
-We have to do this because the new dependency DAG cannot acquire the node and edges via regular dependency tracking.
+At that point we copy the node and the edges to its dependencies from the old `DAG` into a new `DAG`.
+We have to do this because the new dependency `DAG` cannot acquire the node and edges via regular dependency tracking.
 The tracking system can only record edges while actually running a query -- but running the query, although we have the result already cached, is exactly what we wanted to avoid!

-Once the compilation session has finished all the unchanged parts have been copied over along with the changed parts which have been added to the new dependency DAG by the tracking system.
-At this point, the new DAG is serialized out to disk, alongside the query result cache, and can act as the previous dependency DAG in a subsequent compilation session.
+Once the compilation session has finished all the unchanged parts have been copied over along with the changed parts which have been added to the new dependency `DAG` by the tracking system.
+At this point, the new `DAG` is serialized out to disk, alongside the query result cache, and can act as the previous dependency `DAG` in a subsequent compilation session.

 ### Didn't You Forget Something?: Cache Promotion